shiyihe-neko/reVISit_study/buckaroo/assets/introduction.md

    You will start with a short tutorial video that introduces the basic features of the tool, including how to use it, interact with the dataset, and save your results.

 **2. Main Tasks**
-   After the tutorial, you will complete ***2 data cleaning tasks***.
+   After the tutorial, you will complete ***2 data wrangling tasks***.
 Each task will involve identifying and fixing data issues such as missing values, outliers, inconsistent data types, or group-level inconsistencies across categories.

 **3. Post-Task Survey**
    After completing all tasks, you will complete **post-task surveys**  that collect information about your demographics, perceived workload, and overall experience with the tool.